-According to one survey of senior executives from a prestigious consulting firm, 76 percent believe their organizations need to develop global-leadership capabilities, but only 7 percent think they are currently doing so very effectively.
+According to one survey of senior executives from a prestigious consulting firm, 76 percent believe their organizations need to develop global leadership capabilities, but only 7 percent think they are currently doing so very effectively.
 When looking for potential C-suite leaders, they are more likely to choose people who can lead successfully in an international business environment and who can effectively convey the values and culture of the organization.
 As firms reach across borders, global-leadership capacity is surfacing more and more often as a binding constraint.

 The business world we live is in big shift and digital transformation: The global balance of economic power is shifting in a multi-polar world; the change from a “multinational” organization that adapts the operations of each country or regional unit for local needs to a “global” firm with standardized, but agile, and horizontally integrated technologies and processes; there are leaders from the twentieth century whose profiles are very, very different than what is required for a leader now-- global, more uncertain, interdependent and digital world with more distributed, multicultural, and different business models and an incredible pace of information and innovation.

-So the leadership debate is not only about the seven shifts needed from managers to become leaders, but expand into broader spectrum: the seven shifts from regional managers to become global leaders.
+So the leadership debate is not only about the seven shifts needed from managers to become leaders but expand into broader spectrum: the seven shifts from regional managers to become global leaders.

 1. From Tactician to Strategist with Global Mindset

 There are many multi-nationals, but few global companies; even fewer authentic global leaders.
-We need global leaders at CEO, CIO and all senior leadership positions to deal with the level of complexity to leverage its fundamental forces and have a positive impact in hyper-connected, hyper-complex and interdependent global economy.
+We need global leaders at CEO, CIO, and all senior leadership positions to deal with the level of complexity to leverage its fundamental forces and have a positive impact in hyper-connected, hyper-complex and interdependent global economy.

-Global Mindset is worldview that looks at problems or issues in such a way that a solution emerges through a collaborative multicultural approach involving global psychological capital, intellectual capital, and global social capital.
+Global Mindset is a worldview that looks at problems or issues in such a way that a solution emerges through a collaborative multicultural approach involving global psychological capital, intellectual capital, and global social capital.
 Being “Global” involves a personal intention to focus on being global.
 Companies don’t exist in silos but within systems, especially global ones.
-Being global is about crossing not just borders but also cultural divides between business, government and social sectors.
-How to cultivate global mindset, global experience does contribute to shape it, however, it is required, but is not sufficient for the development of an accurate global mindset.
+Being global is about crossing not just borders but also cultural divides between business, government, and social sectors.
+How to cultivate a global mindset, global experience does contribute to shaping it, however, it is required, but is not sufficient for the development of an accurate global mindset.
 From leadership scholars & practitioners, there are:

 - Three core competencies: Self-awareness, engagement in personal transformation, and inquisitiveness;